qmk/qmk_firmware/docs/cli_commands.md

 ## `qmk console`

 This command lets you connect to keyboard consoles to get debugging messages.
-It only works if your keyboard firmware has been compiled with `CONSOLE_ENABLED=yes`.
+It only works if your keyboard firmware has been compiled with `CONSOLE_ENABLE=yes`.

 **Usage**: